 - H3 – For the sub-headers

-You can also choose between H4, H5 and H6 tags, but I don’t recommend using them.
+You can also choose between H4, H5, and H6 tags, but I don’t recommend using them.
 They won’t make your text easier to read, and the headings will get smaller and smaller.
-They don’t contribute to a better accessibility of your website either.
+They don’t contribute to better accessibility of your website either.